Am0rphous/Awesome/README.md

       - [laravel.com](https://laravel.com)
       - [Laravel Passport](https://github.com/laravel/passport) - Laravel Passport provides OAuth2 server support to Laravel.

-## DVD-ripping
-- [Asunder](http://littlesvr.ca/asunder/) - Asunder is a graphical Audio CD ripper and encoder for Linux.
-You can use it to save tracks from an Audio CD as any of WAV, MP3, OGG, FLAC, Opus, WavPack, Musepack, AAC, and Monkey's Audio files.

 ## E-books
 - [Check Am0rphous Web-Resources.md](https://github.com/Am0rphous/Awesome/blob/master/Web-Resources.md)
 - [Calibre](https://github.com/kovidgoyal/calibre) - calibre is an e-book manager.
 It can view, convert, edit and catalog e-books in all of the major e-book formats.